sbhbenjamin/waveportal-frontend/README.md

 # Wave Portal 👋
+The frontend of the dapp is available [here](https://github.com/sbhbenjamin/waveportal-backend)<br />
 A dapp that allows people to send me waves through the ethereum blockchain, and stand a chance to gain some ether.
 The frontend is built on React, and the smart contract is powered by Solidity.
 The dapp is live running the contract off the Rinkeby network.

 ### Prerequisites